jacklin10/canner/README.md

 def instance_can?(item)
   case @method
   when :manage
-    return @current_user.company == item.company
+    return @current_user.item_categories.include?(item.category)
   else
     false
   end
 end
 ```

-Now if a user attempts to edit an item for another company they will see the canner access denied message.
+Now an access denied message will be shown to any users attempting to access an item in a category they don't belong to.

 Your policy can be more complex if needed.
 Canner is just a framework so you can get as creative as you want
 just so long as you eventually return true or false.